Avalanches in self-organized critical neural networks: A minimal model for the neural SOC universality class: Methods

 with a redefined threshold function (nodes only become active with activating, non-zero input)

 and the usual input function

-where activation thresholds $\theta_i$ are set to $0$ first.
+where activation thresholds $\theta_i$ are set to $0$ for now.
 With parallel updates, any network activity would eventually end up in either a fixed point or limit cycle attractor, but not necessarily at the fixed point ``all nodes off'', terminating an avalanche.
-Therefore, we introduce an exhaust time parameter $\Omega$ which can be biologically interpreted as an effect of depleting neuro-transmitter substances at active synapses.
-In each time step, every node will increase its individual activation threshold $\theta_i$ to 1 with a probability corresponding to its own activity (i.e.\ number of time steps where $\sigma_i=1$) over the last $\Omega$ time steps.
-This turns out to be sufficient in eventually stepping out of a periodic attractor and terminating the avalanche.
+Therefore, we introduce an exhaust time parameter $\Omega$ which can be biologically interpreted as an effect of depleting neuro-transmitters at active synapses.
+In each time step, every node will increase its individual activation threshold $\theta_i$ to 1 with a probability corresponding to its own average activity over the last $\Omega$ time steps (i.e.\ number of time steps where $\sigma_i=1$ divided by the total number of time steps $\Omega$).
+This turns out to be sufficient to eventually step out of a periodic attractor and terminate the avalanche.
 Whenever one avalanche is terminated (all nodes off), we will start a new one by randomly activating one single node and continue with the parallel updates.
-We constantly keep track of cumulative avalanche size and duration distributions, as well the average size $\langle S \rangle (T)$ of avalanches that have a certain duration $T$.
+We constantly keep track of cumulative avalanche size and duration distributions, $f_{cml}(S)$ and $f_{cml}(T)$, as well the average size $\langle S \rangle (T)$ of avalanches that have a certain duration $T$.
 From universal scaling theory \cite{Sethna:2001} we expect the following power-law scaling relations in case of critical networks:

 where the exponents fulfill